-The AMHCC is comprised of six variables which are unrelated to the clinical decision-making process.
+The AMHCC V1.0 is a consumer level classification, comprised of six variables that are unrelated to the clinical decision-making process.
 The first three variables are categorical variables:

 - setting

-- MHPoC
+- Mental Health Phase of Care

 - age group.

 The remaining variables are complexity variables: